You Can Backdoor Personalized Federated Learning: Related Work

 \subsection{Personalized Federated Learning}

-FL is a distributed machine learning approach, which enables training models on decentralized data sources and ensuring data privacy.
+FL is a distributed machine learning paradigm, which enables training models on decentralized data sources and ensuring data privacy.
 We consider an FL system with $N$ clients, where each client has a private dataset $\mathcal{D}_{i}=\{(x_{j}, y_{j})\}_{j=1}^{|\mathcal{D}_{i}|}$.
 The optimization objective of the generic FL can be formulated as

-Here, $\mathcal{D}=\cup_{i}\mathcal{D}_{i}$ is the aggregated dataset from all clients, $\mathcal{L}_{i}(\theta)$ is the empirical risk of client $c_{i}$, and $\ell$ refers to the loss function applied to each data instance, commonly the cross-entropy loss for classification tasks.
-FedAvg~\cite{mcmahan2017communication} is the first proposed solution to Eq.\ref{eq:fl-obj}, which iterates between local training and global aggregation for multiple rounds of communication.
+Here, $\mathcal{D}=\cup_{i}\mathcal{D}_{i}$ is the aggregated dataset from all clients, $\theta$ is the global parameters, $\mathcal{L}_{i}(\theta)$ is the empirical risk of client $c_{i}$, and $\ell$ refers to the loss function applied to each data instance, commonly the cross-entropy loss for classification tasks.
+FedAvg~\cite{mcmahan2017communication} is the first proposed solution to Equation\ref{eq:fl-obj}, which iterates between local training and global aggregation for multiple rounds of communication.
 Besides FedAvg, other generic FL methods, such as FedProx\cite{li2020federated} and SCAFFOLD~\cite{karimireddy2020scaffold}, output a universal model for all clients.
-In terms of the test accuracy of each client, personalized federated learning (pFL) proves to be a more effective learning paradigm, especially in the presence of data heterogeneity.

-Based on the form of model sharing among clients, existing pFL methods can be broadly categorized into two classes: full model-sharing and partial model-sharing~\cite{qin2023revisiting}.
-In partial model-sharing pFL methods, each client's local model $\theta_{i}$ is divided into two groups of parameters, the global shared part $\theta^{g}$ and the local private part $\theta_{i}^{l}$~\cite{arivazhagan2019federated,collins2021exploiting,li2021fedbn,liang2020think}.
-The optimization objective can be formulated as

-Here, $\mathcal{L}_{i}(\theta^{g}, \theta_{i}^{l})$ is the empirical risk of client $i$.
-In full model-sharing pFL, each client synchronizes its full model with the server~\cite{fallah2020personalized,t2020personalized,li2021ditto,shamsian2021personalized}.
-And in this paper, we focus on backdoor attack partial model-sharing pFL methods, including FedPer~\cite{arivazhagan2019federated}, FedRep~\cite{collins2021exploiting}, FedBN~\cite{li2021fedbn}, FedRod~\cite{chen2021bridging} and LG-FedAvg~\cite{liang2020think}.
-FedPer~\cite{arivazhagan2019federated} and FedRep~\cite{collins2021exploiting} learn a global feature representation across clients and unique local heads for each client.
-In FedPer~\cite{arivazhagan2019federated}, each client jointly updates the representation and the head for the same number of epochs.
-On the other hand, in FedRep~\cite{collins2021exploiting}, each client first updates the head and then updates the representation for different epochs.
-In FedBN~\cite{li2021fedbn}, each client keeps the BN~\cite{ioffe2015batch} layers local and synchronizes other parameters with the server.
-LG-FedAvg~\cite{liang2020think} learns compact and unique data representation and shares the top layers of the model across clients.